Today, the Federal Reserve announced that it will start “Operation Twist,” selling shorter term securities and buying longer term securities.

 As one insurer CIO once told me, ‘you can’t eat total return’.
 But, you can indeed ‘eat’ the dividend or interest income portion of that return, adjusted for risk.
 That means considering asset classes with competitive or better yields to core fixed income alternatives, such as dividend paying equities, high yield bonds, emerging market bonds, etc. We are not advocating increasing the size of the ‘risky bucket’ to take advantage of added income, as we still believe the size of the ‘risky bucket’ must be carefully analyzed and kept within the risk appetite of the Board and senior management.
 We are, however, advocating taking another, systematic look at alternatives with the ‘risky bucket’.

-By the way, this process will be discussed in some detail at our two upcoming conferences: Nov 1 at the NAMIC Investment Workshop and Nov 14-15 at the Investment Seminar for Government Risk Pools.
+By the way, this process will be discussed in some detail at our two upcoming conferences: Nov 1 at the NAMIC Investment Workshop and Nov 14-15 at the

 If your firm is either a NAMIC member or a government risk pool, you may want to consider these focused events.